Hannibal-pl/IDA-fix-symtab-data/README.md

 - move data xrefs for old one to new one;

-This allow to define offsets of this new sybols as struct or array element.
+This allow to define offsets of this new sybols as struct or array element, making code analysis easier.